Helen Carter: Solo career

 Helen's greatest commercial success came by way of her songwriting.
 She wrote for Acuff-Rose Music and Pamper Music, among other companies.
-Some of the better known titles she wrote or co-wrote include "The Kneeling Drunkard's Plea", "Wall to Wall Love", "Fast Boat to Sydney", "The First One to Love You", "We Lived it Up", "Rosanna's Going Wild", "Loving You Was Worth This Broken Heart", "Poor Old Heartsick Me", "Is This My Destiny?" and "What am I Supposed to Do?"
+Carter had at least three BMI Award winning titles during her songwriting career (entry for 'Carter, Helen' in BMI Songview: repertoire.bmi.com) Some of the better known titles she wrote or co-wrote include "The Kneeling Drunkard's Plea", "Wall to Wall Love", "Fast Boat to Sydney", "The First One to Love You", "We Lived it Up", "Rosanna's Going Wild", "Loving You Was Worth This Broken Heart", "Poor Old Heartsick Me", "Is This My Destiny?" and "What am I Supposed to Do?"
 Music acts as diverse as Skeeter Davis, Red Foley, Australian singer Dorothy Baker, the Byrds, Jan Howard, Wanda Jackson, Carl Butler, Ernest Ashworth, Johnny Cash, Linda Manning, Duane Eddy, the Knitters, Billy Grammer, Dawn Kight & the Casuals, Ray Price, Jimmie Dickens, Willie Nelson, Faron Young, Johnnie & Jack, the Osborne Brothers, Jean Shepard, the Cowslingers, the Louvin Brothers, the Browns, Ann-Margret, Chet Atkins, George Morgan, Waylon Jennings and Mark Dinning are among the more than sixty who have recorded her songs.

 Helen Carter recorded two solo albums for Old Homestead Records and did guest spots on recordings by her niece Carlene Carter and Southern Gospel artist Jacky Jack White later in her life.
 Additionally there was an LP collaboration with old-time artists the Phipps Family.
 Helen also teamed with various members of the Carter Family for periodic recordings.
 In addition to the numerous recordings before Maybelle's death, Helen recorded with later versions of the Carter Family.
 In the 1980s a group featuring Helen (with two of her sons: David & Kevin; another son, Danny, occasionally performed with an earlier version of the group in the 1970s) and Anita (with her daughter Lorrie) recorded two albums and some singles for the Audiograph label.
 Helen, Anita and June (with one of her daughters, Carlene) recorded for Polygram/Mercury a few years later.
 June's other daughter, Rosie joined the group after Carlene's solo career began to gain momentum in the 1990s.
 On personal appearances it was not unusual for the lineup of the Carter Family to change.
 June's son John Carter Cash, and her granddaughter, Tiffany; as well as other relatives, sometimes performed with the group.